-- The term SOAP stands for Simple Object Access Protocol whereas the term REST stands for Representational State Transfer.
+- SOAP stands for Simple Object Access Protocol whereas REST stands for Representational State Transfer.

-- SOAP is based on XML protocol which is built on top of the HTTP or sometimes TCP/IP or SMTP whereas the REST is actually not a protocol rather it is an architectural pattern i.e. resource-based architecture.
+- The SOAP is an XML-based protocol whereas REST is not a protocol rather it is an architectural pattern i.e. resource-based architecture.

-- The SOAP provides specifications for the implementation of both stateless and state-full whereas REST is completely based on stateless implementation.
+- SOAP has specifications for both stateless and state-full implementation whereas REST is completely stateless.

-- SOAP enforces the message format to be XML whereas REST does not enforce the message format as XML or JSON.
+- SOAP enforces message format as XML whereas REST does not enforce message format as XML or JSON.

-- The SOAP message contains an envelope which includes the SOAP headers and SOAP body where we actually store the information or data that we want to send whereas the REST uses the built-in HTTP headers (with a variety of media-types) to store the data that we want to send and then uses the HTTP Verb such as GET, POST, PUT and DELETE methods to perform the CRUD operations.
+- The SOAP message consists of an envelope that includes SOAP headers and body to store the actual information we want to send whereas REST uses the HTTP build-in headers (with a variety of media-types) to store the information and uses the HTTP Methods such as GET, POST, PUT, PATCH, and DELETE to perform CRUD operations.

-- The SOAP Performance is slow when it compared to REST.
+- SOAP Performance is slow as compared to REST.

 What are the Differences between the WCF Service and Web API Service?
 When to choose one over the other?

-The WCF is basically used to develop the services which are transport/protocol independent.
-For example, you want to build a single service which can be consumed by 2 different clients – Let’s say, a Java client and .NET client.
-The Java client wants the protocol (transport protocol) to be HTTP and he also wants the message to be in XML format for interoperability, whereas the .NET client wants the protocol (transport protocol) to be TCP and he wants the message to be in the binary format for performance.
-If this is the scenario, then WCF is the right choice.
-What you need to do here is, just develop a single WCF service, and then expose 2 endpoints one for each client (i.e. one endpoint for the Java client and the other endpoint for the .NET client).
+WCF is more suitable for developing services that are transport/protocol independent.
+For example, our requirement is to build one service that is going to be consumed by 2 different clients – Let’s say, a Java client and a .NET client.
+The Java client wants the transport protocol to be HTTP and message format to be XML for interoperability, whereas the .NET client expects the protocol to be TCP and the message format to be binary for performance.
+For this scenario, WCF is the right choice.
+What we need to do here is, create a single WCF service, and then configure 2 endpoints one for each client (i.e. one for the Java client and the other one for the .NET client).

-The thing that you need to remember is that you can use the WCF to create the REST services.
-The problem is it’s bit more configuration to turn a WCF Service to WCF Rest Service.
-So, if you are stuck with the .NET Framework 3.5 or you have an existing SOAP service and you want to add REST to reach more clients, then use WCF.
+There is nothing wrong to use WCF to develop RESTFUL services.
+It’s just that it’s a bit more complex and configuration can be a headache.
+So, if you are stuck with .NET Framework 3.5 or you have an existing SOAP service that you must support as well as you want to add REST to reach more clients, then you need to go for WCF.

-If you don’t have the limitation of .NET Framework 3.5 or if you want to develop a brand new restful service then go for ASP.NET Web API.
+If you don’t have the limitation of .NET Framework 3.5 and you want to create a brand new restful service then go with ASP.NET Web API.